Cominclip/OmniVerifier/README.md

 ```
 @article{zhang2025generative,
-  author  = {Zhang, Xinchen and Zhang, Xiaoying and Wu, Youbin and Cao, Yanbin and Zhang, Renrui and Chu, Ruihang and Yang, Ling and Yang, Yujiu},
+  title={Generative Universal Verifier as Multimodal Meta-Reasoner},
-  title   = {Generative Universal Verifier as Multimodal Meta-Reasoner},
+  author={Zhang, Xinchen and Zhang, Xiaoying and Wu, Youbin and Cao, Yanbin and Zhang, Renrui and Chu, Ruihang and Yang, Ling and Yang, Yujiu},
-  journal = {arXiv preprint arXiv:2510.13804},
+  journal={arXiv preprint arXiv:2510.13804},
-  year    = {2025}
+  year={2025}
 }
 ```